kmarekspartz/kyle.marek-spartz.org/posts/2013-12-12-pattern-matching-and-singular-dispatch-in-python.md

 ---
 title: "Pattern Matching" and Singular Dispatch in Python
 tags: python
+description: Implementing pattern matching and singular dispatch in Python
 ---

 [Pattern matching](https://en.wikipedia.org/wiki/Pattern_matching) and [singular dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch) are useful tools not readily usable in Python.
 There is [PEP 443](http://www.python.org/dev/peps/pep-0443/), but I'm not a fan for how verbose that is.